-In the June edition, the Chart of the Month focuses on E-mobility trends in EU-27 and Greece.
+In the August edition, the Chart of the Month focuses on EU’s electricity mix in the last two years.

 HAEE launches a new online publication "In Focus", dedicated to contribute to knowledge advancement of energy economics.
 The first issue "The European Energy Security in the spotlight" adumbrates the reasons that led to the EU’s dependency on Russian natural gas, delves into the implications of the Russia-Ukraine war in Europe, examines the possible challenges and limitations that the REPowerEU plan may entail and highlights the possible opportunities for Greece to overcome the energy crisis and be transformed into a regional energy hub.

 In the February edition, the chart covers an analysis about the diversification of gas supply sources in Europe and Greece.
 The current crisis in Ukraine, the high dependence on Russian gas and high gas prices create an unprecedented turbulence in the gas sector.

 The new edition of the “Quarterly Greek Energy Market Snapshot” refers to the 3rd and 4th trimester of 2021 and is now free exclusively to HAEE Members

 The new issue focuses on Hydrogen as the fuel of the future and a secure, clean and affordable alternative to fossil fuels.

 If you are not a HAEE Member yet, register now and get free access to the most integrated information of the Greek energy sector, with the latest developments recorded during the 3rd and 4th quarter of 2021.

 The 3rd edition of the “Quarterly Greek Energy Market Snapshot” for the 2nd quarter of 2021 is now free exclusively to HAEE Members